 Today, Amazon has proven itself to be the leading delivery app and has gained a market share in the US of 49%.
 That’s 5% of all retail spending across the entire country!

 While the app is tremendously popular, the owner, Jeff Bezos needed to come up with a way to make a return from it.
 That’s where Amazon Prime came in.
 Amazon prime is now purchased by 64% of all US households.
-In 2017, Amazon Prime doubled its memberships and sold more items than it ever has.

 People see the value in having Amazon prime over an ordinary Amazon account, however, it’s not exactly cheap.
 In fact, it’s more expensive than it has ever been.
 In May of 2018, members experienced a drastic price increase from $99 per year to $119 per year (or $12.99 per month).
+Amazon Prime currently costs $139 a year, or $14.99 a month.

 Although many membership holders didn’t agree with the price increase, Amazon Prime’s membership numbers barely dropped.
 Amazon Prime has become a staple in many people’s lives and they just can’t let it go.